groundbreaker/qewl/README.md

 }
 ```

 Each key value pair returned contains a filtered array of objects that match respective key's type.
-These objects are in the format that the Graphql AST uses to describe your API.
+These objects are in the format that the GraphQL AST uses to describe your API.

 ### Qewl#detail(queryName, params, requestedFields = 'id')